martibosch/swiss-urbanization/README.md

 and generate the figures interactively by executing the notebooks of the `notebooks` directory.

+### Important note

+The `landscape_plots.pdf` figure cannot be reproduced with the current environment (see the file `environment.yml`) because of [the incompatibility between the basemap installed from `conda-forge` and pyproj 2.0](https://github.com/matplotlib/basemap/pull/454).

 ------------------------------

 <p><small>Project based on the <a target="_blank" href="https://drivendata.github.io/cookiecutter-data-science/">cookiecutter data science project template</a>. #cookiecutterdatascience</small></p>